-- Gently peal off the parchment from the bottom of the cake (use a metal spatula if it is hard to remove)
+- Gently peel off the parchment from the bottom of the cake (use a metal spatula if it is hard to remove)

-- Wash and hull the strawberries, then slice
+- Wash and hull the strawberries and slice

-- add sugar to berries and allow to sit until needed
+- Add sugar to the strawberries and allow to sit until needed

-- add whipping cream to your mixing bowl and starting on a lower speed begin to whip your cream, add in the sugar and vanilla.
+- Add the whipping cream to your mixing bowl and starting on a lower speed begin to whip your cream, add in the sugar and vanilla.

-- Spread a nice layer of whipped cream onto the cake, spreading evenly to the ends of the sides, but leaving 1 inch on either end (short sides)
+- Spread the whipped cream onto the cake, spreading evenly to the ends of the sides, but leaving 1 inch on either end (short sides)

-- place your sliced strawberries on top of the whip cream. spreading them evenly.
+- place the prepared strawberries on top of the whipped cream, distributing them evenly.

-- begin rolling your cake using the parchment to hold it with, rolling it gently but firmly along, trying to keep it as tight as possible without having whipped cream come out of the sides.
+- Begin rolling the cake using the parchment to hold it with, rolling it gently but firmly, trying to keep it as tight as possible without having whipped cream come out of the sides.

-- Place your rolled and sealed cake in the refrigerator for at least 2 hours to set up, I left mine in overnight and it was fine.
+Place the rolled and sealed cake in the refrigerator for at least 2 hours to set up, I left mine in overnight and it was fine.

-- Before serving, trim the ends so they are even and dust with confectioners sugar.
+Before serving, if needed trim the ends of the roll so they are even.
+Then dust the roll with confectioners sugar.